Lapis Lazuli September Birthstone

 When pairing Lapis Lazuli jewellery, a winning union can be achieved by matching it with purple or turquoise colours.
 If you would like to achieve a more striking look, red or orange would be a decent choice.
-This September birthstone has either white or yellow matrix or feathering through it which makes it versatile.
-For that reason, it will match with silver and gold equally well.
+This September birthstone has either a white or yellow matrix or feathering through it which makes it versatile.
+For that reason, it will match silver and gold equally well.
 All types of this gemstone make good combinations with neutral colours.
 For a truly summery look match your Lapis Lazuli piece of jewellery with a white top or a dress.
 This simple yet striking combination will draw notable attention.

 “Crystal Power, Crystal Healing” Michael Gienger